dongweiming/django-linux-dash/README.md

 django-linux-dash
 =================

-A clone of linux-dash written in Django, Most use psutils, Not use systemcall method
+A clone of linux-dash written in Django, Most use psutils, Not use systemcall method.
+Also provide python3 compatible.

-This is Python/Django redo of [Linux-Dash](https://github.com/afaqurk/linux-dash) from Github user [afaqurk](https://github.com/afaqurk)
+This is Python Django redo of [Linux-Dash](https://github.com/afaqurk/linux-dash) from Github user [afaqurk](https://github.com/afaqurk)

 Installation
 ============